-- Use the proper tools indicated in this manual and in the manual that you will receive with the lift.
+- Use the proper tools indicated in this manual and in the manual that you will receive with the lift

 Before you install the 2 Post Car Lift

-Now, if your concrete doesn’t have these specs, don’t worry, all you have to do is just measure where the columns will be installed in and dig a couple of holes deep enough where the two columns would be standing at and pour the concrete and voila, your floor is ready.
-Usually you want to make the holes 2 feet in length by 2 feet in width and 1 foot in depth.
+Now, if your concrete doesn’t have these specs.
+Don’t worry, all you have to do is measure where the columns will be installed and dig a couple of holes deep enough where the two columns would be standing at.
+Then, pour the concrete, and voila, your floor is ready.
+Usually, you want to make the holes 2 feet in length by 2 feet in width and 1 foot in depth.